Historypin/shiftedstorage/README.md

 9. Verify that you see three containers running.

 ## Working With Storage

+*community-cloud-storage* includes a lightweight web UI that can be accessed from any trusted device on the Tailscale network—your phone, a laptop across town, or remote workstations around the world.
+As long as the device is authorized in the community’s tailnet, you can upload, browse what’s stored, check cluster health, and download files without needing to be physically on the same LAN as any node.
+File deletion remains intentionally restricted to the command line, ensuring that only admins with direct node access can permanently remove data from the cluster.

 If you have added your workstation to the Tailnet (see the *Add Device* in the *Machines* tab of the Tailscale Admin) you should be able to see the community-cloud-storage-ui web interface at the node's host name.
 Each node is running the same web application that is able to communicate to its IPFS Cluster node.